ralphbean/tos-rit-projects-seminar/doc/hw/bigfix.rst

 polite and leave your ego at the door
 <http://maymay.net/blog/2009/02/11/how-to-start-contributing-to-open-source-projects/>`_.

-Find the code related to the bug; whatever code navigation tools you're more familiar with.
+Find the code related to the bug; use whatever code navigation tools you're more familiar with.
 The instructor's favorite method is:  ``grep -inr "some string" project_src/``.

 Fix the bug, this may require some thinking, and some more asking around.